sezanzeb/JsPlot3D/README.md

 ## Todo

+- move the params of the plot functions that are optional to an optional json object. foo(a,b,c) => foo(a,{"par1":b,"par2":c})
+- display box around the plot that has inverse culling, so that the viewer can look inside it.
+Display a grid texture on it's faces.
+- redraw function that can be called after changing the color or dimension settings.
+For this the dataframe and the settings need to be cached.
+That means don't overwrite values in the cached dataframe (like the stringlabel -> numberlabel loop does).
+Make a copy of the cached dataframe and then plot.
+Or maybe don't overwrite the dataframe but rather create an additional labelarray that carries the label info.
 - csvplot: add a mode called "wire".
 Instead of sprites, connect each datapoint to a wire and use a wireframe material.
 For this, remove the scatterplot=true parameter, but rather store the mode inside the Plot object.
 Upon calling one of the Plot.Plot... functions read that mode variable and act accordingly. there would be setters and getters for the mode variable in that case (setModeScatterplot(), setModeMeshplot() and setModeWireplot()).
 Default would be scatterplot
 - csvplot: interpolate the datapoints for 3D Plane based plots
 - csvplot: for missing datapoints in the plane, remove the vertex